jethayer/Pizzastore/README.md

 - **Automated Test Suite**: The backend includes unit and integration tests for critical functionality.
 - **Deployment**: The backend is deployed to **Railway**, and the frontend is hosted on **Netlify**.

+### On the deployment server I have provided a default username and password for owner and chef if you wish to use it.
+You can also register additional users.
+Owner:
+Username: owner
+Password: owner

+Chef:
+Username: chef
+Password: chef

+Note: These passwords are extremely weak and a broswer like google will let you know that.
+They were created for the sake and ease of the tester.

 ## Local Setup

 ### My system for local development